Table of Contents

 The honeymoon stage of love

 Functional MRIs have been used to identify several brain regions associated with the feeling of love.
-For instance, some individuals experiencing passionate love (brought on by pictures or thoughts of their beloved) show greater activation in the caudate nucleus, important in learning and memory, and the ventral tegmental area, central to emotional processing.
+For instance, some individuals experiencing passionate love (brought on by pictures or thoughts of their beloved) show greater activation in the caudate nucleus, which is important in learning and memory, and the ventral tegmental area, central to emotional processing.
 Both areas of the brain tend to be rich in dopamine, a neurotransmitter associated with reward and motivation.

 Being intimate should be rewarding in a growing and developing way.
 Love should be experienced by two people so that it is mutually respectful and constantly evolving.